luuqh/smart/README.md

 ## Framework core
-Pre-processing tool that is used to generate Sequences of Metamorphic Groups (SMG) from a source dataset
+Processing tool that is used to generate Sequences of Metamorphic Groups (SMG) from a source dataset

 **Main**:
 + *core/mainframe.py*: The main program controlling the implementation of framework